 Play it safe when taking children to a playground, whether it's at your apartment complex or at a nearby park or school.

 Read about what you can do to make sure your kids know that playgrounds can be dangerous and what they can do to prevent accidents.Continue to 5 of 6 below.

 Policing Children's Behavior in the Hallways

-If your landlord is on your case because your children have been noisy in the hallways or if your lease bars children from acting rowdy in common areas, you might just wonder: is this legal?
+If your landlord is harassing you because your children have been noisy in the hallways or if your lease bars children from acting rowdy in common areas, you might just wonder if such a policy is legal.

 The answer depends on whether children are being unnecessarily singled out.

 06 of 06

 It may surprise you to learn that children may live in senior housing under certain circumstances.